-2012 Q Quarterly Bonus Program Compensation 2012 Annual Total Non-Equity Q1 Payout (\$)(1) Q2 Payout (\$)(1) Q3 Payout (\$)(1) Q4 Payout (\$)(1) Bonus Program Compensation Payout (\$) Incentive Plan Compensation (\$) Thomas H. Werner 87,131 85,772 75,206 78,047 725,824 1,051,980 Charles D. Boynton 26,578 26,575 26,679 26,135 228,635 334,602 Howard J. Wenger 31,198 35,079 36,425 28,004 326,621 457,326 Marty T. Neese 38,906 32,156 24,000 30,563 290,330 415,955 Douglas R. Richards 21,693 22,969 23,543 21,757 197,585 287,546 Dennis V. Arriola (2) n/a n/a n/a n/a n/a n/a
+2012 Quarterly Bonus I 2012 Annual Bonus Program Compensation Total Non-Equity Incentive Plan Q1 Payout (\$) (1) Q2 Payout (\$) (1) Q3 Payout (\$) (1) Q4 Payout (\$) (1) Payout (\$) Compensation (\$) Thomas H. Werner 87,131 85,772 75,206 78,047 725,824 1,051,980 Charles D. Boynton 26,578 26,575 26,679 26,135 228,635 334,602 Howard J. Wenger 31,198 35,079 36,425 28,004 326,621 457,326 Marty T. Neese 38,906 32,156 24,000 30,563 290,330 415,955 Douglas R. Richards 21,693 22,969 23,543 21,757 197,585 287,546 Dennis V. Arriola (2) n/a n/a n/a n/a n/a n/a

-- (1) The payment under the 2012 Quarterly Bonus Program was made in one lump sum in February 2013 after the achievement of the annual profit before tax measure was approved by the Compensation Committee, although in each quarter, the named executive's officer's Key Initiative scores were measured and the quarterly corporate milestone scores were measured. - (2) Mr. Arriola's employment with the Company terminated on March 5, 2012.
+(1) The payment under the 2012 Quarterly Bonus Program was made in one lump sum in February 2013 after the achievement of the annual profit before tax measure was approved by the Compensation Committee, although in each quarter, the named executive's officer's Key Initiative scores were measured and the quarterly corporate milestone scores were measured.

+(2) Mr. Arriola's employment with the Company terminated on March 5, 2012.

 Equity Awards.
 Our Compensation Committee believes that long-term Company performance is best achieved by an ownership culture that encourages long-term performance by our executive officers through the use of equity-based awards.
 Our Third Amended and Restated SunPower Corporation 2005 Stock Incentive Plan, or 2005 Equity Plan, permits the grant of stock options, stock appreciation rights, restricted shares, restricted stock units, performance shares, and other stock-based awards.
 Consistent with our goal to attract, retain and reward the best available talent, and in light of our setting our total direct compensation above the 50th percentile of our peer group, we targeted long-term equity awards generally approximating the 75th percentile of our peer group.
 In 2012, our long-term equity awards ranged from below the 50th percentile to the 75th percentile of our peer group.
 Our Chief Executive Officer's long-term equity awards were above the 50th percentile in order to align his compensation with stockholder returns.
 For our other named executive officers, they were above the 50th percentile if the scope of their responsibilities was significantly broader than that of executives in similar positions at the peer companies.
-The Compensation Committee then allocated long-term equity awards between time-based and performance-based restricted stock units provide a more effective retention tool while performance-based restricted stock units provide a stronger performance driver.
-For our annual long-term equity incentive awards granted in 2012, the Compensation Committee decided that the awards would be made half in the form of performance-based restricted stock units.
+The Compensation Committee then allocated long-term equity awards between time-based and performance-based restricted stock units.
+Time-based restricted stock units provide a more effective retention tool while performance-based restricted stock units provide a stronger performance driver.
+For our annual long-term equity incentive awards granted in 2012, the Compensation Committee decided that the awards would be made half in the form of performance-based restricted stock units and the other half would be in the form of time-based restricted stock units.